aws-samples/serverless-patterns/lambda-durable-managed-instances-cdk/README.md

-# Lambda durable functions on Lambda Managed Instances
+# AWS Lambda durable functions on AWS Lambda Managed Instances

-This pattern demonstrates how to implement Lambda durable functions running on Lambda Managed Instances using AWS CDK.
-Lambda durable functions allow Lambda functions to maintain state and execution context across multiple invocations, while Lambda Managed Instances provide predictable performance and reduced cold starts.
+This pattern demonstrates how to implement AWS Lambda durable functions running on AWS Lambda Managed Instances using AWS CDK.
+AWS Lambda durable functions allow Lambda functions to maintain state and execution context across multiple invocations, while AWS Lambda Managed Instances provide predictable performance and reduced cold starts.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-durable-managed-instances-cdk

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

-**Note**: Lambda Managed Instances provision EC2 instances that are **NOT eligible for the AWS Free Tier**.
+**Note**: AWS Lambda Managed Instances provision EC2 instances that are **NOT eligible for the AWS Free Tier**.
 These instances will incur charges immediately upon deployment, regardless of your Free Tier status.

 ## Requirements